isomerpages/moe-cjc-openhouse/_mathematics-and-science/Science/Chemistry.md

 #### **Enrichment**

 **<u>Singapore Chemistry Olympiad</u>** participation is offered to students who have performed exceedingly well in JC1 assessments, and who have shown themselves to be responsible and self-directed in their learning.
 They will be exposed to interesting and challenging content related to their syllabus in intensive training sessions and will have the opportunity to represent the college in the Singapore Chemistry Olympiad.
+Our 2024 JC1 students have achieved exceptionally excellent results by attaining 1 Silver and 5 Bronze medals.